 - a.
-The limits for RWTT and RCFDs are as set out in the tables below where: - P is the Competitor's final position in the Constructors' Championship of the previous year for the period 1 January to 30 June first 3 Aerodynamic Testing Periods, or the position in the current Constructors' Championship at the end of the last day of 30 June the third Aerodynamic Testing Period, for the period 1 July to 31 December last 3 Aerodynamic Testing Periods. - ii.
+The limits for RWTT and RCFDs are as set out in the tables below where: - i.
+P is the Competitor's final position in the Constructors' Championship of the previous year for the first 3 Aerodynamic Testing Periods, or the position in the current Constructors' Championship at the end of the last day of the third Aerodynamic Testing Period, for the last 3 Aerodynamic Testing Periods. - ii.
 C is the coefficient (expressed in percentage form) by which the various parameters need to be multiplied in order to obtain the individual RWTT and RCFD limits for each Competitor.
 For RWTT Runs and RATGs the result of the multiplication will be rounded up to the nearest integer.